Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Related Work

 In \cite{sarhan2021towards}, the authors extended the feature set proposed in \cite{sarhan2020netflow}, by extracting a total of 43 NetFlow-based features.
-The additional extracted features contain an adequate amount of security events to enhance the ML model detection rate of attacks present in the datasets.
-The generated and labelled datasets named NF-UNSW-NB15-v2, NF-BoT-IoT-v2, NF-ToN-IoT-v2 and NF-CSE-CIC-IDS2018-v2 are published for research purposes.
+The generated and labelled datasets named NF-UNSW-NB15-v2, NF-BoT-IoT-v2, NF-ToN-IoT-v2 and NF-CSE-CIC-IDS2018-v2 are generated.
 Their common feature set is proposed as a standard set to be used across future NIDS datasets.
 The authors argue the tremendous benefits of having a universal NetFlow-based standard feature set due to its wide usage in the networking industry, practical deployment, and scaling properties.
-As a use-case, an Extra Tree classifier is used to evaluate the proposed feature set and compare its detection accuracy with the limited NetFlow datasets generated in \cite{sarhan2020netflow} and the original feature set of the datasets.
-The results indicate that the proposed NetFlow feature set vastly outperforms the other feature sets in terms of attack detection accuracy using a single ML classifier.
+An Extra Tree classifier is used to evaluate the proposed feature set and compare its detection accuracy with the basic NetFlow datasets generated in \cite{sarhan2020netflow} and the original feature set of the datasets.
+The results indicate that the proposed NetFlow feature set vastly outperforms the other feature sets in terms of attack detection accuracy across all datasets.
+The additional extracted NetFlow-based features demonstrated an extra amount of security events that enhance ML model detection rates of network attacks.